SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ERS11.md

 # Axon ERS11

-The **Axon ERS11** driver can be used to display and configure informaton of the Axon ERS11 central controller and the attached card types located in its different slots.
+The **Axon ERS11** connector can be used to display and configure informaton of the Axon ERS11 central controller and the attached card types located in its different slots.

 ## About